Moro people: Culture

-Islam is the most dominant influence on the Moro cultures since the era of the Sultanate of Maguindanao and Sulu.
+Islam has greatly influenced Moro cultures since the era of the Sultanate of Maguindanao and Sulu.
 Large and small mosques can be found all over the region.
 In accordance with Islamic Law, alcohol consumption must be avoided at all cost, fornication is prohibited.
 Pork and pork byproducts are not permissible.
 Fasting during Ramadan and providing charity for the poor are mandatory in Islam.
 The Hajj is also a major requirement as it is one of the five pillars of Islam.
-Moro women cover themselves using a veil (tudong) just as in Malaysia, Indonesia, Brunei, Singapore and southern Thailand.
+Moro women are required to cover themselves using a veil (tudong) as in other muslims area of South East Asia.
 Moro men, especially the elderly, can always be seen wearing a black skull cap called the songkok or the white one called the taqiyah.
 Differentiating from their Malay relatives in neighboring countries, the only main problems associated with Moro groups is that they are not always united and lack a sense of solidarity.

 Music

-The culture of the Moros of Mindanao revolves around the music of the kulintang, a type of gong instrument, akin to the drum instrument, yet wholly made of bronze or brass found in the southern Philippines.
+One type of traditional Moro musical instrument is the kulintang, a gong made from bronze or brass found in the southern Philippines.
 This creates a unique sound that varies in the speed it is hit which includes the Binalig, Tagonggo and the Kapanirong plus others more also normally heard in Malaysia, Indonesia and Brunei.

 Education

-Generally, Moros are educated.
-While the majority of Moros attend both government and private educational institutions especially in key cities such as Davao, Cebu and Manila, some may choose formal Islamic education and are enrolled in Islamic/Arabic institutions like the Jamiatul Mindanao Al-Islamie in Marawi City.
-At the tertiary level, there are government and privately run educational institutions in the traditionally Moro-inhabited areas.
+While the majority of Moros attend both government and private educational institutions especially in key cities such as Davao, Cebu and Manila, some may choose formal Islamic education and are enrolled in Islamic/Arabic institutions like the Jamiatu Muslim Mindanao in Marawi City.
+At the tertiary level, there are government and privately run educational institutions in traditionally Moro-majority areas.
 In Marawi, many attend Mindanao State University, the second-biggest state university in the Philippines next to University of the Philippines, which has several campuses across Mindanao.
 Mindanao State University also has an Islamic Institute within its campus (the King Faisal Centre for Islamic Arabic, Asian Studies).
 With the assistance of scholarship grants, some even attend university outside the country.